EM 26 - Newest Campaign Tricks 2

-So far nothing these three senators and an ex-mayor have released matches the powerful prose of Abe Lincoln or ML King, Jr. Strip off the outer husk of their palaver, though, and you’ll see remarkably similar and persistent subtexts from all four.
+But strip off the outer husk of their palaver, though, and you’ll see remarkably similar and persistent subtexts from all four.
 To do this we’re going to bypass the rhetoric and lay bare what the candidates are repeating most.

-“Hillary for President” offers no summary on the issues, but here’s a look at an item from the middle of her list.
+“Hillary for President” offered no summary on the issues, but here’s a look at an item from the middle of her list.
 It’s titled, RESTORING AMERICA’S STANDING IN THE WORLD.
 I began reading her team’s statement,

 “Americans are ready for a leader who will restore America’s reputation in the world, and Hillary is prepared to lead America back in the right…”